Reconstruction of the event vertex in the PandaX-III experiment with convolution neural network: The PandaX-III detector and event vertex

-While drifting to the readout plane, ionization electrons diffuse transversely and longitudinally which results in the blurring of the tracks.
-In the PandaX-III TPC, the corresponding drift velocity $v_{drift}$ is 1.86~mm/$\mu$s in 10~bar xenon-(1\%)TMA mixture by applying a drift field of 1~kV/cm, and the transverse (longitudinal) diffusion coefficient is 1.0~(1.5)$\times$10$^{-2}$~cm$^{1/2}$~\cite{li2021signal}.
-The diffusion could affect the energy and track reconstruction.
-However, the degree of such dispersion could reveal its drift distance.
-As shown in Figure~\ref{fig:diffusion tracks}, the same event with different $z_c$ within the detector is simulated and a coarser track could be observed after a longer drift distance.
-Hence, we propose an CNN-based method to reconstruct the $z_c$ and estimate electron lifetime by extracting the electron diffusion information from tracks.
+While drifting to the readout plane, ionization electrons diffuse transversely and longitudinally, leading to the blurring of the tracks.
+In the PandaX-III TPC, the drift velocity of ionization electron $v_{drift}$ is 1.86~mm/$\mu$s by applying a drift field of 1~kV/cm, and the transverse (longitudinal) diffusion coefficient is 1.0~(1.5)$\times$10$^{-2}$~cm$^{1/2}$~\cite{Li:2021viv}.
+The diffusion could degrade the energy and track reconstruction.
+However, the degree of such dispersion could reveal its vertex position.
+As shown in Figure~\ref{fig:diffusion tracks}, the same event with different $z_c$ within the detector is simulated, a coarser track could be observed after a longer drift distance.
+Hence, we propose a CNN-based method to reconstruct $z_c$ and estimate electron lifetime by extracting the track features.